 First five days

-The problem with this theory is that there is significantly less historical evidence, compared with the January barometer, to support that the first five days of January are a reliable predictor of the rest of the year.
-Additionally, given the small number of trading days, there is not enough time for momentum to be a significant factor.
+One problem with this theory is that the sample size of trading days is small (5), compared with the January barometer (typically about 20), to be a reliable predictor of the rest of the year.
+Given the small number of trading days associated with the first five days theory, there does not seem to be enough time for momentum to become a significant factor.

 Past performance is no guarantee of future results.